brianpenghe/Matlab-genomics/README.md

 *If you want to remove mitochondria genes, you could use [strnotcontain('_mt',XXXX)](https://github.com/brianpenghe/Matlab-genomics/blob/master/strnotcontain.m) to remove all the genes whose names start with "mt".

 ### Extracting cell type-specific genes for clustering analysis
 Mainstream methods like Seurat calculates "highly variable genes" based on dispersion (variance/mean of log-transformed abundance estimate), which is only able to enrich cell type-specific genes and deplete cell-cycle associated and house-keeping genes, but still include a large number of sporadic noises.
 One key difference between real cell markers and noise is that real markers usually have their followers due to tight regulation of the gene network.
 So they sit in "modules" of co-regulated genes that are highly correlated with each other.
 This type of strong co-linearity can be captured as "deepest branches" of a phylogenetic tree of genes.
-Below I'm showing you how this Deep-tree analysis identifies markers.
+Below I'm showing you how this Deep-tree analysis (python version can be found [here](https://github.com/brianpenghe/python-genomics)) identifies markers.
 By doing this, you don't need to perform a PCA for cell clustering.

 Here I use the top 4000 high-dispersion genes as an initial input.
 ```